-If you’ve made resolutions to delve into overnight or extended hiking trips in 2020, you’ll need to purchase a hiking tent.
+If you’re keen to delve into overnight or extended hiking trips this year, you’ll need to purchase a hiking tent.

-Whilst you’re on this journey, keep in mind that if any tent performs well it receives good reviews, the more good reviews there are the more people are inclined to buy it.
-These people then review the tent and the cycle starts again.
+Whilst doing your research, keep in mind that if any tent performs well, it receives good reviews, the more good reviews there are, the more people are inclined to buy it.
+These people then review the tent, and the cycle starts again.

 What I’m trying to say is that it is our customers who have done the talking here, not us.

-So, this isn’t a list of the most technical tents, there’s no bias or incentives involved, no limitations on price or brand and they all weigh and measure up within the limits of what could be considered a tent for hiking… it is purely based on sales volumes both online and instore at Snowys.
+So, this isn’t a list of the most technical tents.
+There’s no bias or incentives involved, nor any limitations on price or brand.
+It is purely based on the sales volumes over the last 12 months, both online and instore at Snowys.

 10. OZtrail Hiker 2P & 3P Tents

 The fly is a UVTex fabric for protection against sun degradation, it has heat taped seams to help prevent leaks and a No-See-Um mesh and a polyester inner for ventilation.

 The OZtrail Hiker Dome tents are an entry-level tent for beginners.

 This tent is ventilated, easy to pitch and affordable.
 Image: OZtrail

 9. Black Wolf Grasshopper 2 & 3 Person Ultralight Tents